Erich Rademacher

 Fritz Albert Erich "Ete" Rademacher (9 June 1901 – 2 April 1979) was a German breaststroke swimmer and water polo goalkeeper who competed at the 1928 and 1932 Olympics.
-In 1928 he was a member of the German team that won the gold medal, he also won a silver medal in the 200 m breaststroke.
+In 1928 he was a member of the German water polo team that won the gold medal, he also won a silver medal in the 200 metres breaststroke.
 Four years later he won another silver medal with the German water polo team.
-His younger brother Joachim was his teammate in both water polo tournaments.